Indirect tax: What it is and how it impacts your business

 When to collect indirect taxes

-In general, you are required to collect indirect taxes wherever you make sales, regardless of where your business is located.
+In general, businesses are required to collect indirect taxes wherever a sale occurs, regardless of where your business is located.

 Some provinces require you to collect separate provincial taxes on top of the federal GST/HST.